tyt2y3/teeth/readme.md

 This shouldnt be hard to understand.

 Some points to note:
--there can be only 1 hero born point
+- there can be only 1 hero born point
--there can be many ghost born points
+- there can be many ghost born points
--there can be many treasure points
+- there can be many treasure points

 Every other parameters in the data files should be well explained in the comments.
 > some technical points to note: